-An obstacle for which the handler must open a pannier and put something in or take something out (or both).
-This might also include putting a rain cover on the llama, or a rain slicker on the handler.
+An obstacle that requires the handler to open a pannier and put something in or take something out (or both).
+This might also include checking cinches, top loading, putting a rain cover on the llama, or a rain slicker on the handler.